Your guide to the most frequently asked questions.

 Smoking and/or the use of any tobacco products, including e-cigarettes or vaporizers, is not permitted anywhere in the hospital or on hospital grounds.

+Parents are welcome 24 hours a day — other visitors should view our visiting guidelines before their visit.
 We believe that parents are the most important members of their child’s care team.
-By working together and trusting each other, families and the healthcare team can become partners in the care of child.
-Parents are welcome 24 hours a day.
+By working together and trusting each other, families and the healthcare teams can become partners in the care of a child.

 Sometimes we may restrict visitation, such as during flu season or for reasons specific to the needs of your child.
 Your nurse will tell you when exceptions can be made.